 PHR’s 1990 report “Health Care in Detention: A Study of Israel’s Treatment of Palestinians” found that Palestinians in Israeli custody often suffered from overcrowded conditions and inadequate health care.

-More recently, PHR has called upon the Israeli Defense Force and Palestinian armed factions in Gaza to cease military actions that cause civilian casualties.
+In 2009 and again in 2014, PHR has called upon the Israeli Defense Force and Palestinian armed factions in Gaza to cease military actions that cause civilian casualties.
 In 2014, two Palestinian teenagers were shot dead during protests in the West Bank.
 Despite IDF claims that only rubber bullets were fired, the families maintained that their sons had been killed by live ammunition.
 At the request of two local human rights organizations, Dr. Nizam Peerwani, PHR’s forensic advisor and a leading U.S. forensic pathologist, flew in to assist in the autopsy.
 Peerwani’s finding that a live round had caused the death was entered as evidence and used to arrest and charge an IDF soldier with the murder of one of the boys.

 The following year, PHR urged the Israeli parliament to reject a proposed bill allowing for the force-feeding of hunger-striking prisoners.
 The bill, a violation of medical ethics and human rights law, was ultimately passed.